toxatoor/nginx/ReadMe.md

 Note, that you're playing in deep water, and there can be leaks and other issues, causing nginx worker to segfault.
 Also note, that init_by_lua_* statements executed upon start master/worker process, and content_by_lua_* - upon accessing to the location, which causes re-reading code when content_by_lua_file is used.
 So you can run into state when different nginx workers uses different code; therefore in thes example *_by_lua_block is used.

+## nginx-extended-limit_rate

+Extending limit_rate to any time window.

 ## nginx-stream-ssh

 Wrapping ssh connection into SSL using nginx-stream module.